Chance HOLLAND, et

 atmospheric boiling point of ethanol, such as 100° C. or 120° C.

 for 24 or 48 hours.
-Once complete, the reaction was cooled and the
+Once complete, the reaction was cooled and

-solution neutralized to pH 7 with ̃70 mL sat.
+the solution neutralized to pH 7 with ̃70 mL sat.
 NaHCO3(aq.).
-The

-the crude material was dry, it was taken up in ethyl acetate (140
+(<0.1 torr).
+When the crude material was dry, it was taken up

-mL), and three forward extractions were conducted with H2O (2×160
+in ethyl acetate (140 mL), and three forward extractions were

-mL) and brine (160 mL).
-The organic layer was separated, and the
+conducted with H2O (2×160 mL) and brine (160 mL).
+The organic

-combined aqueous phases were extracted with an additional 200 mL
+extracted with an additional 200 mL ethyl acetate, and the

-ethyl acetate, and the organic phases combined, and dried with
+organic phases combined, and dried with MgSO4.
+The solvent was

-MgSO4.
-The solvent was removed with rotary evaporation and high
+removed with rotary evaporation and high vacuum, yielding the

-vacuum, yielding the crude isolate.
-The amounts of crude recovered
+crude isolate.
+The amounts of crude recovered at each of the

-at each of the different temperature and time conditions are
+different temperature and time conditions are plotted in FIG. 5.

 [0101] The crude isolate obtained from the ethanolysis was